Microsoft Copilot Chat

 Your interactions with the AI-powered chat tool will not be in the protected environment if you do not sign in with your University of Toronto account.

-Microsoft Copilot is based on the latest OpenAI models, including GPT-4 and DALL-E 3, offering text and image generation capabilities in one unified experience.
+Microsoft Copilot Chat is based on the latest OpenAI models, including GPT-4 and DALL-E 3, offering text and image generation capabilities in one unified experience.

 For the full experience, we recommend the Microsoft Edge browser; using other browsers may not work or deliver a degraded experience.